rakhman-ibrayev/coursera-algorithms1/sorting-algorithms/notes/merge-sort.md

         int i = low, j = mid + 1;

-        // merge back to original array a[]
+        // merge back to original array a[] for (int k = low; k <= high; k++) {
-        // 1) if either pointers go out of bounds for their parts,
+            // 1) if some pointer goes out of bounds for its part, get the
-        // get the remaining elements from the other part and put them in the a[]
+            // remaining elements from the other part and put them in a[] if (i > mid)
-        // 2) if the current element at either index is smaller,
-        // put that element in a[] and increment that index for (int k = low; k <= high; k++) {
-            if (i > mid)
                 a[k] = aux[j++];
             else if (j > high)
                 a[k] = aux[i++];

+            // 2) if the current element at either of the indexes is
-            else if (less(aux[j], aux[i]))
+            // smaller, put that element in a[] and increment that index else if (less(aux[j], aux[i]))
                 a[k] = aux[j++];
             else